Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Computational details

 The following equilibrium geometry was found at the CCSD level of theory using the aug-cc-pVQZ-PP basis set with corresponding ECP: $r(\text{Ba}$--$\text{O}) = 2.3925 \;\text{\AA}$, $r(\text{O}$--$\text{H}) = 0.9528 \;\text{\AA}$.

 The frequency analysis was subsequently carried out at the optimized geometry at the same level of theory, yielding two bending and two stretching modes.
 The bending modes are degenerate by symmetry and are referred to as $\Pi$.
 The two stretching modes are labeled $\Sigma_1$ and $\Sigma_2$, corresponding to the symmetric and anti-symmetric stretch, respectively.
-The $\Pi$ mode reduces the $C_{\infty\text{v}}$ symmetry of the molecule to $C_\text{s}$ symmetry, resulting in $\alpha_{xx} $ and $\alpha_{yy}$ no longer being equal, and the polarizability tensor gaining non-zero off-diagonal components.
-The off-diagonal values remain negligibly small and are thus omitted.
+The $\Pi$ mode reduces the $C_{\infty\text{v}}$ symmetry of the electronic structure in the molecular frame to $C_\text{s}$ symmetry, resulting in $\alpha_{xx} $ and $\alpha_{yy}$ no longer being equal, and the polarizability tensor gaining non-zero off-diagonal components.
+The off-diagonal elements remain negligibly small and are thus omitted.

 The polarizabilities (static and dynamic, the latter at the laser wavelength of $1064$ nm) and the single-point energies of BaOH were calculated at 10 displaced nuclear configurations along the normal mode displacement vectors, obtained from the Gaussian calculation.
 The polarizability calculations were performed in CFOUR.
-All calculations were done on CCSD level, with the aug-cc-pVQZ-PP basis set.
+All calculations were done on the CCSD level, with the aug-cc-pVQZ-PP basis set.
 Energy calculations were performed in Gaussian at the same level of theory as was used for the vibrational analysis.

 The vibrational contributions to the polarizabilities were calculated from the series of displaced geometry results by applying the Numerov--Cooley (NC) procedure \cite{Numerov1924, Cooley1961}, where the nuclear Schr\"odinger equation for the calculated potential curve is numerically solved, yielding the vibrational wavefunctions.
 The polarizabilities were then averaged over the vibrational wavefunction for the given vibrational mode and vibrational level.
-The differences between the NC averaged values and the equilibrium values within the CCSD approach and the aug-cc-pVQZ-PP basis set were added as a vibrational correction to the electronic polarizabilities obtained at the higher level of theory.
+The differences between the NC-averaged values and the equilibrium values within the CCSD approach and the aug-cc-pVQZ-PP basis set were added as a vibrational correction to the electronic polarizabilities obtained at the higher level of theory.